2019 Craft of Fiction: The Submission Series with Kim Taylor Blakemore and Jennifer Springsteen

 The First Ten, Saturday & Sunday, June 15 & 16, 2019 with Kim Taylor Blakemore Your first ten pages make a lasting impression on your reader - and carry a great responsibility.
 Here we establish setting, tone, pace, genre.
 In these few pages we offer the reader a taste of what is to come, hooking them through conflict, character, and stakes.
 This is not the place for saggy back story or long winded narrative.
 This is about action and getting your reader to jump in feet first.

 In this workshop we will share and rewrite our first 10 pages, using prompts to explore and deepen the opening and lay the groundwork for the story to come.
-Your Synopsis, Saturday, June 22, 2019 with Jennifer Springsteen

-The synopsis gives the agent of publisher the whole shabang, no back-of-book cliff hangers here.
+The synopsis gives the agent or publisher the whole shabang, no back-of-book cliff hangers here.
 While your synopsis should utilize the narrative tone of your book, it is a different animal from the manuscript.
 This is where the reader learns what happens and in what order from start to finish.

 In this workshop, you will learn the basic dos and don'ts about synopsis writing, then write your own.